What do you expect from freelancing?

 …and then the next month I did $5K.
 I was only working half the month, but still.
 That drop sobered me up real quick.

-You’ll run into stories of people who set up their lifestyles based on those high months forgetting that we aren’t employed.
+You’ll run into mini-horror stories of people who set up their lifestyles based on those high months forgetting that nobody’s out here keeping things nice and tidy for us.
 Nobody (aside from a startup or two) is out here leveling out our income for us.

 A New Perspective on Money, Part 2